 However, our homes often lack the humidity level that these gorgeous greens demand.
 But we must provide for this need.

 Water- Your fern thirsts for it.

+Properly caring for a Boston fern is crucial.
 Dry soil is deadly to the fern.
 Never let the soil totally dry out.
 Your Boston fern sadly wilts to show its unhappiness when you forget to water it.
 And while they may recover from an occasional dry spell, it’s best not to test it.
 Keep it consistently moist, but not soggy.

 Getting past those frond leaves to provide the water